-Why ChatGPT Can Hurt HSC Performance If You Use It Incorrectly!
+How ChatGPT Can Hurt HSC Performance If Used Poorly

 ChatGPT can help with brainstorming, but it can also quietly damage HSC performance through hallucinated quotes, weak syllabus alignment, and generic essay logic.
 Here is the safer alternative.